clojure-emacs/cider/doc/using_the_repl.md

 Keyboard shortcut                    | Description
 -------------------------------------|------------------------------
 <kbd>RET</kbd>        | Evaluate the current input in Clojure if it is complete.
 If incomplete, open a new line and indent.
+If the current input is a blank string (containing only whitespace including newlines) then clear the input without evaluating and print a fresh prompt.
 If invoked with a prefix argument is given then the input is evaluated without checking for completeness.
 <kbd>C-RET</kbd>      | Close any unmatched parenthesis and then evaluate the current input in Clojure.
 <kbd>C-j</kbd>        | Open a new line and indent.
 <kbd>C-c C-o</kbd>    | Remove the output of the previous evaluation from the REPL buffer.
 With a prefix argument it will clear the entire REPL buffer, leaving only a prompt.